vba-blocks/vba-blocks/README.md

 ### `export`

-Once you've completed your edits and are ready to commit your changes, export your project with `vba-blocks export`.
+Once you've completed your edits and are ready to commit your changes, export your project with `vba export`.

 Export a project: